 |Data exploration tools||Limited||Limited||Unclear||Yes|

 Living DNA (LivingDNA) is a UK based DNA testing and reporting company with health and detailed ancestry reporting products.
-The Living DNA test costs less than some competitors, such as Ancestry DNA.
+Their tests cost less than some competitors, such as Ancestry DNA.
 It has impressed many of its users with its “sophisticated” deep ancestry reporting.

 If you are interested in genetic testing that will help you achieve your health and fitness goals, there are a lot of products to choose from.
 You can learn more about your options on our website including:

 - Athletigen (free upload and basic report; additional tests and reports available at an extra cost)